credo-ai/credoai_lens/README.md

 ### Failed pip installation - use conda

-Installation sometimes fails on newer M1 macbooks.
+Installation sometimes fails on M1 macbooks.
 Specifically, pandas, scipy, and scikit-learn may fail to build.
 Installing these packages with the anaconda package manager seems to be the easiest way to circumvent this issue.